shakes76/PatternAnalysis-2023/recognition/46429515_OASIS_brain_SD/README.md

 * Changing the number of epochs and change learning rates
 * Higher discrete timestep interval for noising/denoising process
 * Turn the dataset adapatable to all sorts of MRI images (assuming the dataset is in the same format)
+* Check and save best model parameters more often rather than 5 epochs intervals

 Areas of significance that needs to be improved upon:
 * Obtaining desired images (brains) from results of generating images